smourier/Doxie/README.md

 You can copy the .doxidx file somewhere else if file paths are valid in both places where you open Doxie.

 And index contains any number of indexed local directories, and all files in these directories are indexed using the same criteria:
-* The file's extension must be listed in the "Included file extensions" section.
+* The file's path or name must match one of items from ""File inclusions or exclusions" section.
 * The file's containing directory name must not be listed in the "Excluded directory names" section.

 To create an index you must: